Del Riley (clerk)

 Del Riley (May 1925 – August 23, 2018) was an American county clerk.
 He was elected to serve Linn County, Oregon from 1967 to 1987, and advocated for and implemented the early stages of Oregon's vote-by-mail system, which was eventually expanded to 100% of votes cast in all elections in the state.
-In early life, served in World War II, and was a Purple Heart recipient.
+In early life, he served in World War II, and was a Purple Heart recipient.

 Personal life

 Riley was born in Montana, US, in May 1925, and grew up both there as well as in Alberta, Canada.
 In World War II, he enlisted in the US Army's 10th Mountain Division, arriving in Naples, Italy, aboard the USS West Point in January 1945.
 While a part of a scouting party he was wounded by shrapnel from a trip-wire explosive.
 Evacuation was delayed owing to their position behind enemy lines.
 Riley earned a Purple Heart for the incident.
 In 1952, Riley married Patricia.
 They have three children, one of whom went on to public service in Linn County as well, serving as sheriff.
 Riley and his wife were active in The Gideons International.
 Riley died on August 23, 2018, at age 93.